blockchain-lab-um/masca/packages/docs/docs/tutorial/implementation.md

 ### Configure VC Stores

-`setVCStore` is used to enable/disable specific VC store.
+`setVCStore` is used to enable/disable a specific VC store.
 By default both snap & ceramic are enabled!

 ```typescript
 const res = await api.setVCStore('ceramic', false);